ThomasVuNguyen/pico-train/plots/README.md

 - **Responsive Layout**: Adapts to different screen sizes
 - **Interactive Elements**: Hover effects and smooth animations
 - **Professional Typography**: Easy-to-read fonts and spacing

+## 📚 Documentation

+For more details on generating the data.json file, see:
+- `scripts/README.md` - Complete script documentation
+- `scripts/generate_data.py` - The data generation script

 ---